-As part of the campaign to make KCPW sustainable, the station is committing itself to a policy of transparency.
+As part of the campaign to make KCPW sustainable, the station has committed itself to a policy of transparency.
 Part of this effort includes publishing our budget here online.
-Please keep reading to review this budget as well as to learn about the recent changes and the plan for the future.
+Please keep reading to review this budget as well as to learn about the plan for the future.

 WHAT COMES NEXT